totalhack/zillion/README.md

 """
 ```

-Let's limit to Partner A and break down by its campaigns:
+**Example:** Let's limit to Partner A and break down by its campaigns:

 ```python
 result = wh.execute(